Gold plated jewelry, oftentimes referred to dipped or gold vermeil, requires a gentler hand and a bit more care than 14k gold jewelry.

-It is sort of like an egg-shell where the inside is silver and the outer layer if gold.
+It is sort of like an egg-shell where the inside is silver and the outer layer is gold.
 Therefore, it is gold-filled.

 Gold-filled items, even with daily wear, can last five to 30 years but will eventually wear through.

 And they look fantastic year after year, but the cost is slightly higher.
-And, you don't have to worry about water or fading after a few years.
+It's totally worth it though since you don't have to worry about water or fading after a few years.